irfankhalid821-stack/Safty-Android-App/README.md

 3.Application captures:

-oLatitude & Longitude
+* Latitude & Longitude

-oEmergency status
+* Emergency status

 4.Data is sent to Firebase in real time